 The Morrison is easy tents to set up.
 It has a simple two-pole design.
 Each pole end slides into grommets at the tent corners.
-A cross pole in the middle increases headroom.
+A cross pole in the middle increases the headroom.
 The fly clips in at each corner and the tent battens down with its two end guy lines and vestibule doors.

 We like that the guyline is already attached to the fly, however, we found that properly tensioning the single point fly was difficult.

-The Morrison stands up to rain relatively well but because of issues with the fly tension, it could be better.
+Morrison stands up to rain relatively well but because of issues with the fly tension, it could be better.
 It has a burly fly and floor that withstood the moisture we encountered while testing.
 It would benefit from a couple more guy points to help it better withstand strong winds.
 Its 43-inch peak height offers a lot of headroom but can also catch some serious wind.
-The low running vestibules are nice a preventing splash back but there are so many ripples in the fly that precipitation still channels down in specific spots as opposed to uniformly dripping off. cheap camping tent
+The low running vestibules are nice a preventing splashback but there are so many ripples in the fly that precipitation still channels down in specific spots as opposed to uniformly dripping off. cheap camping tent

 This tent has dimensions that are consistent with other budget models.
 The peak height is sufficient but didn’t wow us.
 We think that the single side door is just inconvenient with two people.
 If the person on the far side has to get out or access their pack (in the vestibule), they have to shuffle over or around the other person.

 The pockets are generally sufficient.
 There are personal pockets, one on each side and another one overhead.
 The vestibule offers just less than 8 square feet of space, which as far as space for two goes, is pretty limiting.